-Disciples were the ones who did the readings up in front of everyone while I sat there trying to stay focused instead of mentally drifting off.
+Disciples were the ones who did the readings in front of everyone while I sat there trying to stay focused, rather than mentally drifting off.
 The guy up there looks like the doctor in that movie last night.
 It’s cold in here, I should’ve brought a sweater.
 I wonder what’s for lunch.
 What was that actor’s name?!

 Yeah, there’s no way I’d ever be a disciple.

 Everyone will know you are my disciples if you love one another.